 Home Learning at TNIS

 Dr Ian Lillico is the author of ‘Homework and Homework Grid’ (2014) and has undertaken action research into gender education and homework.
 “There is no doubt that children need to practice concepts learnt at school, within time constraints, but we need to broaden the definition of Home Learning.
 Any work that children do at home needs to be counted and parents and teachers should work together to ensure that children do some work at home, but not a lot of sedentary work.
-The Home Learning Grid is a solution to this old question of getting kids to do something at home and not opt out of family life.
-It will enable parents to get children to do their share of work in the home including housework, shopping, physical activity such as sport training and family outings such as walking, fishing and exploring the world – activities which enhance family life.
+The Home Learning Grid is a solution to this old question of getting kids to do something at home and not opt-out of family life.
+It will enable parents to get children to do their share of work in the home including housework, shopping, physical activity such as sports training and family outings such as walking, fishing and exploring the world – activities which enhance family life.
 It also covers areas such as reading, being read to, playing a game with parents, researching on the computer, music practice and many others.”

 Takapuna Normal Intermediate School recognises that parents and the school community are partners in each learner’s education.
 We want our learners to be happy, confident and successful.